Letian-Wang/Server-Policy/README.md

 #### 5. Recomendation: If you're not sure about using ssh, it's recommended to refer to the "Detailed tutorial on ssh", so that no further trouble is made to other users.

+That's all!
+Enjoy your time with the server!